codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

   <img width="400" src="images/open-cv/projective-transformation.jpg" title="Look into the image">
 </p>

-Mapping of one plane to another through a point

-Same as imaging a plane through a pinhole
+Same as imaging a plane through a pinhole, exactly like a camera does.

 #### Barrel Transformation